-S&P keeps certain activities of its business units separate from each other in order to preserve the independence and objectivity of their respective activities.
-As a result, certain business units of S&P may have information that is not available to other S&P business units.
-S&P has established policies and procedures to maintain the confidentiality of certain non-public information received in connection with each analytical process.
+TRC keeps certain activities of its business units separate from each other in order to preserve the independence and objectivity of their respective activities.
+As a result, certain business units of TRC may have information that is not available to other TRC business units.
+TRC has established policies and procedures to maintain the confidentiality of certain non-public information received in connection with each analytical process.

-S&P may receive compensation for its ratings and certain credit-related analyses, normally from issuers or underwriters of securities or from obligors.
-S&P reserves the right to disseminate its opinions and analyses.
-S&P's public ratings and analyses are made available on its Web sites, www.standardandpoors.com (free of charge), and www.ratingsdirect.com and www.globalcreditportal.com (subscription), and may be distributed through other means, including via S&P publications and third-party redistributors.
-Additional information about our ratings fees is available at www.standardandpoors.com/usratingsfees.
+TRC receives compensation for its solicited ratings and certain analyses, normally from issuers, originators, arrangers, or underwriters of securities or from obligors.
+TRC reserves the right to disseminate its opinions and analyses.
+TRC's public ratings and analyses are made available on its Web sites, www.taiwanratings.com (free of charge), and wrs.taiwanratings.com. (gubscription), and may be distributed through other means, including via TRC publications and third-party redistributors.
+Please click here (subscription), and may be distributed through other means, including via TRC publications and third-party redistributors.
+Please click here for any other conflict of interests that may affect the credit rating as requested by the regulator.